djatwood/number-formatter/README.md

 # Number String Formatter

-Number String Formatter is a built on a pure functions for formatting number strings to a specified format.
+Number String Formatter is a built on a pure functions for formatting number strings to the format of the placeholder attribute.
 Need your input field to use the US phone number format?
 ```html
 <input id="phone_input" type="tel" placeholder="(___) ___-____">
 ```